GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/index.md

 });
 </pre>

-This will compress your assets using `gzip`.
+This compresses your assets using `gzip`.
 If your web server supports it, consider using a separate module like [shrink-ray](https://github.com/aickin/shrink-ray#readme) to compress via Brotli to achieve better compression ratios.